stefanthaler/stefanthaler.github.io/_posts/DRAFT-the-value-of-doing-a-phd.md

 <!-- knowledge about deep learning -->
 ### Machine Learning Knowledge
-With regard to the current market, one of the most valuable assets that I have acquired during my PhD is solid knowledge about machine learning.
-At the moment, there is a huge buzz about machine learning and data science, not only in Academia but also in Industry.
+With regard to the current market, one of the most valuable assets that I have acquired during my PhD is solid knowledge about machine learning. there is a huge buzz about machine learning and data science, not only in Academia but also in Industry.
 Slam machine learning on top of anything, and the money will flow and customers will pour in.

 Large parts of my research were dedicated to apply machine learning to information security problems, and by doing so I got some knowledge about machine learning, how to use it, its capabilities, its limitations.
 In the end, I even started to design my own machine learning algorithms.